Abstract

 The minimalist conception of race

 The question What is it to be a race? is best addressed by providing the barest, most stripped-down possible characterization of racehood.
 In doing that, we identify what we take race most fundamentally to be.
 I believe the simplest specification of what it is to be a race is found in the conception I once dubbed the “minimalist concept of race” (Hardimon, 2017) and now call the minimalist conception of race (MCR).
 The MCR represents a particular way of specifying the concept of race and fixing its extension.
 It amounts to Jeffers’ condition (i) minus conditions (ii)–(iv).
-The fact that it represents a conception of
+The fact that it represents a conception of race shows that it is possible to conceive of race without adverting to culture.
+It provides an example of a conception of race that makes no reference to culture.

-The MCR holds that - (M1) that, as a group, is distinguished from other groups of human beings by - (M2) whose members are linked by - (M3) that originates from a
+- (M1) that, as a group, is distinguished from other groups of human beings by patterns of visible physical features, - (M2) whose members are linked by common ancestry peculiar to a member of the group, and - (M3) that originates from a distinctive geographic location.

 Possible examples of minimalist races include Western Eurasians, sub-Saharan Africans, East Asians, and Amerindians.
 This list is not intended to be complete.
 Latinos do not satisfy the MCR because they do not exhibit a single pattern of visible physical characteristics.
 Pacific Islanders do not satisfy the MCR because they include both Melanesians and Polynesians, groups that exhibit distinct patterns of visible physical features.
 Jews do not satisfy (M1)–(M3) because they include Mizrahi Jews (so-called “Oriental Jews,” who originate primarily from Iraq, Persia, and Yemen), Ethiopian Jews, and Abayudaya Jews along with Ashkenazi and Sephardic Jews.
 These groups do not share a common pattern of visible physical features.

 The MCR requires that a race exhibit a pattern of visible physical features distinct from the pattern exhibited by at least one other minimalist race.
 It does not require that the pattern of visible physical features a minimalist race exhibits be distinct from every other minimalist race (for an opposing view, see Spencer 2019).
 Nor does it preclude the possibility that two distinct minimalist races may share a common visible physical feature.
 It is perfectly possible that two distinct minimalist races exhibit the very same skin color.
-So fundamental to our basic idea of race (different races look different) is the idea of visible physical difference that it is hard to see how a concept that did not require that races be visibly distinct could be understood to be a concept of
+So fundamental to our basic idea of race (different races look different) is the idea of visible physical difference that it is hard to see how a concept that did not require that races be visibly distinct could be understood to be a concept of race.
+2

 The MCR is minimalist.
 It does not posit an underlying biological racial essence.
 It does not posit a hierarchy of races.
 It does not say that minimalist races differ with respect to honesty, courage, or intelligence, and so forth.
 It makes no reference whatsoever to normatively important features.
 A fortiori it does not posit a correlation between visible physical features and normatively important traits.
 It neither ranks races on a scale of inferiority and superiority nor specifies features on the basis of which they could be ranked.
 It is a non-essentialist and non-hierarchical race concept.
 Being non-essentialist and non-hierarchical, it is non-malefic.